Red Sox broadcasters think this year’s team could surprise you

 Expectations are relatively low for a team traditionally in the playoff hunt.
 Star shortstop Xander Bogaerts is now with the San Diego Padres, designated hitter J.D.
 Martinez is on the Los Angeles Dodgers and former ace Nathan Eovaldi is now a Texas Ranger.

-After that upheaval, certain pundits have called them “a fifth-place team” in their division all winter, said O’Brien, who has been calling Red Sox games since 2007 and works for New England Sports Network, the team-owned TV affiliate.
+After that upheaval, certain pundits have called the Red Sox “a fifth-place team” in their division all winter, said O’Brien, who has been calling Red Sox games since 2007 and works for New England Sports Network, the team-owned TV affiliate.

 “I’m cautiously optimistic that they are going to be better than people think,” O’Brien said.